Exercise has many benefits...

 There are a number of ways essential oils can enhance anyone's exercise experience.

 The oil I choose to use during exercise depends.
 If I'm a bit down, I might apply a citrus oil or the blend called Joy.
 If I'm tired, some peppermint will often help to stimulate and awaken me.
 Sometimes I use an oil I like just to encourage deep breathing.
-One of my favorite oils for this is Neroli, which is from orange blossoms.

-Essential oils can also help exercise be more effective in that they help to balance the body energetically and provide overall strength.
+Essential oils can help exercise be more effective in that they help to balance the body energetically and provide overall strength.
 The blend called Valor is noted for these benefits.

 When I want to balance my body's energy, all I do is put some Valor on my wrists and hold them together for a minute or so.
 This helps give me the strength and balance I need for a better workout.